W A L L I S P O W E R

 As an undergraduate, Wallis read music at Pembroke College Cambridge, where she was an Instrumental Award Holder, active soloist, chamber musician and principal cellist of The Cambridge University Chamber Orchestra.
 While at university, Wallis took lessons with Melissa Phelps.
 She graduated with a Masters in Performance with distinction from the Royal College of Music in July 2019, during which time she studied under Richard Lester.

-As a freelance orchestral cellist, Wallis regularly plays with The Philharmonia, The City of London Sinfonia, The London Philharmonic Orchestra and the Orchestra of The English National Opera.
+On a freelance basis, Wallis regularly plays with ensembles including The Philharmonia, London Sinfonietta, London Mozart Players, The London Philharmonic Orchestra and The Orchestra of The English National Opera, among others.

 Wallis is a founding member of the Brompton String Quartet, with whom she won the St Martin-in-the-Fields Chamber Music Competition in 2019.
-Currently Park Lane Artists, her Quartet have performed for music societies around the UK and at venues including Conway Hall, Kings Place, St Martin-in-the-Fields, The Red House Aldeburgh and St James’s Piccadilly.
-They made their debut at London’s Wigmore Hall earlier last year.
-Wallis is also a member of the recently formed Farrenc Trio.
-They focus on commissioning new works and programming repertoire by female composers.
+They were Park Lane Artists from 2020-2021 and have performed for music societies around the UK and at prestigious venues such as Conway Hall, Kings Place, St Martin-in-the-Fields, The Red House Aldeburgh and St James’s Piccadilly.
+They made their debut at London’s Wigmore Hall in June 2021.

-Last Spring, Wallis made her Concerto debut at the Easter Endellion Festival with a performance of Errollyn Wallen’s Cello Concerto.
+In April 2022, Wallis made her Concerto debut at the Easter Endellion Festival with a performance of Errollyn Wallen’s Cello Concerto.
+She recently appeared as a soloist with Her Ensemble as part of the CrossCurrents Festival in Birmingham and looks forward to performing the Bach Cello Suites across venues in London.